 If you have questions about Flanagan Wines, have a particular wine you are looking for, or need help setting up your account please call us at (707) 723-8800.

 A typical day in Russian River begins with cool fog that fades by mid-morning as the warm sun transforms the vineyard into a warm, welcoming place buzzing with bees.
 In the late afternoon the ocean air sweeps in from the west cooling the vineyard down.
 Soils of clay and volcanic rock, carved into rolling hills by the Russian River, are the bass line to the melody played by the sun, wind and fog.

 Platt sits 3 miles from the Coast and the vineyards cascade down a south-facing ridgeline.
 The Goldridge Fine Sandy loam soils are the most sought after for Pinot Noir and afford excellent drainage.
 The consistent west wind provides good airflow which helps keep the grapes clean.
 The Chardonnay blocks sit at the higher elevations between 625 and 850 feet above sea level and are frequently (but not always) above the fog that fills the valley most every morning.
-This very limited production wine is made exclusively for our Plattinum Members.
+This very limited production wine.

 Proprietor's Notes: 2015